 Around half a million public & private sector workers can massively boost their state pensions.
 Here’s how

 Put £700 in and get £5,000 out.
-That’s the deal potentially on offer to thousands of current and former public sector workers who can top up their state pension at “bargain basement” rates.
+That’s the deal potentially on offer to thousands of British expats who can top up their state pension at “bargain basement” rates.

 In simple terms, they can potentially cash in by paying heavily subsidised voluntary national insurance contributions for the years between the date when they retire and when they reach state pension age.